-In my opinion, these financial statements present fairly, in all material respects, the accrued pension benefits and net assets available for benefits of the Fund as at March 31, 1995 and the changes in its net assets available for benefits for the year then ended in accordance with generally accepted accounting principles.
+In my opinion, these financial statements present fairly, in all material respects, the accrued pension benefits and net assets available for benefits of the Fund as at March 31, 1996 and the changes in its net assets available for benefits for the year then ended in accordance with generally accepted accounting principles.
 As required by the Legislative Assembly Retirement Allowances Act, I report that, in my opinion, these principles have been applied on a basis consistent with that of the preceding year.

-Further, in my opinion, proper books of account have been kept in respect of the Fund and, except for the deferral of the actuaries' valuation of the accrued pension benefits which was required as at March 31, 1995 by subsection 5(8) of the Legislative Assembly Retiring Allowances Act as described in Note 3, the transactions that have come to my notice during my audit of the financial statements have, in all significant respects, been in accordance with the Legislative Assembly Retiring Allowances Act.
+Further, in my opinion, proper books of account have been kept in respect of the Fund and the transactions that have come to my notice during my audit of the financial statements have, in all significant respects, been in accordance with the Legislative Assembly Retiring Allowances Act.